[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 People experience ruined orgasms differently.
 Some find that they bring some relief from arousal, while others find they make it worse.
 For some people, they are even painful.
 To some submissives they are a reward, while to others they are a punishment.
 The only way to know what’s true for you is to try it out.

 Cockolding is a separate kink and not inherently connected to chastity, though the two often go together.
 In a nutshell, cuckolding is enjoying watching your partner have sex with another person (or hearing about their adventures after they’ve had sex with someone else.)
-Many people use it in conjuction with chastity to add an element of humiliation, emotional masochism, voyeurism and exhibition, or other related kinks to their play.
+Many people use it in conjunction with chastity to add an element of humiliation, emotional masochism, voyeurism and exhibition, or other related kinks to their play.

 This kink is not to be taken lightly and I could easily write an entire piece on how to explore it.
 It’s a form of consensual non-monogamy, which isn’t for everyone.
 It can bring up surprisingly intense emotions in reality even if you’re totally into the fantasy.
 If you do decide to explore it – especically if you’ve been monogamous until now – then go very slowly, communicate at every stage, and be prepared for intense and unexpected feelings to arise.